oliverw/miningcore/README.md

 #### Ethereum

-miningcore implements the [Ethereum stratum mining protocol](https://github.com/nicehash/Specifications/blob/master/EthereumStratum_NiceHash_v1.0.0.txt) authored by NiceHash.
+Miningcore implements the [Ethereum stratum mining protocol](https://github.com/nicehash/Specifications/blob/master/EthereumStratum_NiceHash_v1.0.0.txt) authored by NiceHash.
 This protocol is implemented by all major Ethereum miners.

 - Claymore Miner must be configured to communicate using this protocol by supplying the <code>-esm 3</code> command line option
 - Genoil's ethminer must be configured to communicate using this protocol by supplying the <code>-SP 2</code> command line option